codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a tornado's favorite game to play?
-Twister!
+What did the drummer name her twin daughters?
+Anna One, Anna Two...

 ## Daily Trivia

-Which of these programming languages is a low-level language?
+What internet protocol was documented in RFC 1459?
- 1. Python
+ 1. FTP
- 2. C#
+ 2. IRC
- 3. Assembly
+ 3. HTTPS
- 4. Pascal
+ 4. HTTP

 <details>
   <summary>Answer</summary>
-  Assembly
+  IRC
 </details>